flower-platform/flower-platform.github.io.old/README.md

 The site should now be available at [http://localhost:4000](http://localhost:4000).

 A couple of userful commands (although creation by copy/paste is also possible).
-To add a new post
+To add a new post:

 ```
 rake post title="Title of post" tags=[tag1, tag2]
 ```

-To add a new page:
+To add a new page, copy/paste/rename from an existing one or:

 ```
 rake page name="page_name.md"
 ```

+**Hint:** when you edit a page, jekyll automatically regenerates the corresponding pages (thanks to the ``--watch`` option).
+This process takes a couple of seconds.
+My advice is to resize the console window in order to make it very small (e.g. height = 1 or 2 lines of text), and to keep it on top (i.e. don't cover it with your browser, editor or other windows).
+This way, you see exactly when jekyll has finished regenerating the pages, and you can refresh (F5) in your browser to see the changes.

 # Hints on Editing (Markdown Syntax, Bootstrap, Etc.)

 I recommend the following links:
+* http://getbootstrap.com/ - Reference Doc for the Bootstrap framework
 * https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
 * https://daringfireball.net/projects/markdown/ - The official guide, although I find it less readable than the above.
 * http://kramdown.gettalong.org/syntax.html - The description of the syntax (differences and enhancements from the standard markdown) that is offered by **kramdown** (the markdown parser used by this site).
-* http://getbootstrap.com/ - Reference Doc for the Bootstrap framework

 ## Mixing HTML and Markdown